History of painting: Neo Expressionism

-In the late 1960s the abstract expressionist painter Philip Guston helped to lead a transition from abstract expressionism to Neo-expressionism in painting, abandoning the so-called "pure abstraction" of abstract expressionism in favor of more cartoonish renderings of various personal symbols and objects.
+In the late 1960s an abstract expressionist painter Philip Guston helped to lead a transition from abstract expressionism to Neo-expressionism in painting, abandoning the so-called "pure abstraction" of abstract expressionism in favor of more cartoonish renderings of various personal symbols and objects.
 These works were inspirational to a new generation of painters interested in a revival of expressive imagery.
 His painting Painting, Smoking, Eating 1973, seen above in the gallery is an example of Guston's final and conclusive return to representation.

 In the late 1970s and early 1980s, there was also a return to painting that occurred almost simultaneously in Italy, Germany, France and Britain.
 These movements were called Transavantguardia, Neue Wilde, Figuration Libre, Neo-expressionism, the school of London, and in the late 1980s the Stuckists respectively.
-These painting were characterized by large formats, free expressive mark making, figuration, myth and imagination.
+These paintings were characterized by large formats, free expressive mark making, figuration, myth and imagination.
 All work in this genre came to be labeled neo-expressionism.
 Critical reaction was divided.
 Some critics regarded it as driven by profit motivations by large commercial galleries.
 This type of art continues in popularity into the 21st century, even after the art crash of the late 1980s.
 Anselm Kiefer is a leading figure in European Neo-expressionism by the 1980s, Kiefer's themes widened from a focus on Germany's role in civilization to the fate of art and culture in general.
 His work became more sculptural and involves not only national identity and collective memory, but also occult symbolism, theology and mysticism.
 The theme of all the work is the trauma experienced by entire societies, and the continual rebirth and renewal in life.